 Chris Barsanti is an habitual scrivener on books and film for the lucky readers of PopMatters, Film Journal International, Film Racket, and Publishers Weekly, and has also been published in The Chicago Tribune, The Millions, The Barnes and Noble Review, and The Virginia Quarterly Review.
 He is a member of the National Book Critics Circle and New York Film Critics Online.
-His books include Filmology: A Movie-a-Day Guide to the Movies You Need to Know and Eyes Wide Open 2012: The Year’s 25 Greatest Movies (and the 5 Worst).
+His books include Filmology: A Movie-a-Day Guide to the Movies You Need to Know, the Eyes Wide Open annual film guide series, and The Sci-Fi Movie Guide: The Universe of Film from ‘Alien’ to ‘Zardoz’.
 His writings can be found here.

 Sunday, January 13 2013

 The only movie of 2012 that makes a strong case for America being a cohesive social body with moral purpose binding it together is Lincoln.
 For those keeping track, that film is set 147 years ago.

 Tony Scott’s take on this violently funny genre mishmash gave his career new life, and also transmitted Quentin Tarantino’s vision more credibly than the screenwriter and then-novice director could have done himself.

 While comic-book apocalypses ripped across US multiplexes, some smaller films of 2011 envisioned an icier, more disruptive darkness at the heart of the American family.

 Now that the first decade of the new millennium is done with, despite what the snarking class might say, the state of film is very healthy indeed -- even considering atrocities like Sex and the City 2.

 When faced with catastrophe, from wars to natural disasters, the nonfiction novel is sometimes the only medium that can do justice to the chaos.